 Guidance for Travelers

 While travelers visiting Franklin and all of Williamson County are welcomed, for the safety of local residents and hospitality industry employees they are expected to continue practicing proper hygiene and appropriate social distancing.
-Visitors should note that the state of Tennessee is in a continued state of emergency as declared by Tennessee Governor Bill Lee that encourages working from home when possible, and adherence to proper social distancing guidance.
-Additionally, locally in Franklin and all of Williamson County, the wearing of face masks or cloth face coverings is mandated in all public settings where social distance can not be maintained.
+Visitors should note that the state of Tennessee is in a continued state of emergency as declared by Tennessee Governor Bill Lee that encourages adherence to proper social distancing guidance.
+Additionally, locally in Franklin and all of Williamson County, the wearing of face masks or cloth face coverings is highly encouraged in all public settings where social distance can not be maintained.
 If needed free masks are available at the visitor center in downtown Franklin.

 With the safety of visitors and their staff top of mind, area shops, restaurants, and attractions are ready to welcome you back, and to do so in a healthy manner are adhering to state-wide safety recommendations laid out in the Tennessee Pledge.
 For your safety, all businesses and attractions are requiring masks to be worn inside in accordance with the local mandate.
 Likewise, visitors will find restaurant dining rooms operating at full occupancy but with appropriate social distancing highly encouraged and employees and customers will, in most cases, be required to wear masks (unless eating).
 Visitors will be able to quickly and easily identify businesses that have committed to their safety by taking the Tennessee Pledge by simply looking for the Tennessee Pledge posters and/or stickers near the front door of a business.

 While they are not required by mandate in all public places by state or local government, if you are in public and can not maintain six feet of social distancing, you are highly encouraged to wear a mask.
 Wearing a mask is known to help slow the spread of COVID-19.
 Most private businesses do require the wearing of masks inside their business.